 A part of that history deals with the shoals, lighthouses, storms, heroic efforts of the U.S. Coast Guard and U.S. Life-Saving Service, and, of course, shipwrecks.
 A seemingly primitive but remarkably effective turn-of-the-century tool used in the time of storms was the Lyle Gun which could fire a rescue line from the shore more than 400 yards to a ship in distress.
 A reenactment of the Lyle Gun firing is put on each day during the summer at 3:00pm at the Maritime Museum in Glen Haven.
 Raggedy Ann & Andy are the shipwreck victims and the children are encouraged to participate in their rescue.
 For more information, visit the Maritime Museum.

-A clear night provides the perfect setting for a star filled sky, made even more visible by our 14″ Celestron Telescope in the Lanphier Observatory.
+A clear night provides our perfect setting for a star filled sky, made even more visible by our 14″ Celestron Telescope in the Lanphier Observatory.
 You’ll see plenty of heavenly objects in bright, brilliant detail, and learn from Norm Wheeler, our local authority and guide.
 The Lanphier Observatory is open on Wednesday and Thursday nights from Summer Solstice through Labor Day.
 For more information, visit Lanphier Observatory or call 231.334.5890.